Literacy Leadership Program

 What are my responsibilities as a host site?

 You provide the vision, project plan, day-to-day management of the project, on-site direct supervision of the Literacy Leader, and a financial match.
 You are also responsible for recruiting and selecting your AmeriCorps VISTA member, with support from our staff.

 Your financial match commitment includes:

 - reimbursement to the Literacy Leader for service-related travel

-- cost-share financial match to support the Literacy Leader and project (currently $5,600 per year, which is about 40% of the VISTA member living allowance and about 15% of the VISTA member living allowance, training and benefits combined)
+- cost-share financial match to support the Literacy Leader and project (for 2021-22 the cost-share rate is $6,000, calculated at 40% of the VISTA member annual base living allowance, or approximately 15% of the total VISTA member annual living allowance, training and benefits combined)

 Literacy Minnesota provides training and technical assistance to you and the Literacy Leaders at all stages of the project.

 Are Literacy Leaders paid?
 What do they receive for their service?